Observation of electroweak production of two jets and a $Z$-boson pair: Observation of EW

-To separate the EW $ZZjj$ processes from their backgrounds, MDs based on the Gradient Boosted Decision Tree algorithm~\cite{friedman2001} are trained with simulated events using the TMVA framework~\cite{Hocker:2007ht}.
+To separate the EW $ZZjj$ processes from their backgrounds, MDs based on the Gradient Boosted Decision Tree algorithm~\cite{friedman2001} are trained with simulated events using the Toolkit for Multivariate Data Analysis framework~\cite{Hocker:2007ht}.
 In each channel, a single MD is trained in the SR, which uses event kinematic information sensitive to the characteristics of the EW signal.
-The resulting MDs provide an optimal separation of the EW $ZZjj$ signal and the backgrounds, where signal-like (background-like) events are featured in the high (low) MD region.
+The resulting MDs provide an optimal separation of the EW $ZZjj$ signal and the backgrounds, where signal-like and background-like events are featured in the high and low MD regions, respectively.
 In the \lllljj channel, twelve input variables are used: \mjj, \dyjj, \pt~of the leading and sub-leading jets (\ptleadj and \ptsubj), $y_{j1}\times y_{j2}$, \pt~of the $Z$ boson reconstructed from the charged-lepton pair with the mass closer to the $Z$-boson mass, rapidity of both $Z$ bosons ($y_{Z1}$ and $y_{Z2}$), \pt~and mass of the four-lepton system, \pt~of the third lepton, \pt~of the $ZZjj$ system divided by the scalar \pt~sum of $Z$ bosons and two jets ($S_{\mathrm{T}}$).
 Thirteen input variables are utilised in the \llvvjj channel: \mjj, \dyjj, $y_{j1}\times y_{j2}$, \ptsubj, \met, \met-significance, $S_{\mathrm{T}}$, pseudorapidity and azimuthal angle differences between two charged leptons ($\Delta\eta$, $\Delta\phi$), $\Delta R$, invariant mass of the charged-lepton pair, and \pt~of leading and sub-leading leptons.
 The jet-related information provides the greatest sensitivity in the \lllljj channel, while both the jet-related and the dilepton-related variables are important in the \llvvjj channel.

-In the \lllljj channel the MD distributions in both the QCD $ZZjj$ CR (Figure~\ref{fig:MVA_a}) and the SR (Figure~\ref{fig:MVA_b}) are used in the statistical fit, while only the MD distribution in the SR (Figure~\ref{fig:MVA_c}) is fitted in the \llvvjj channel.
-The binning of MD distributions in the SRs is chosen to maximise the sensitivity of detecting EW $ZZjj$ events.
+In the \lllljj channel the MD distributions in both the QCD $ZZjj$ CR and the SR are used in the statistical fit, while only the MD distribution in the SR is fitted in the \llvvjj channel.
+The binning of MD distributions in the SRs (Figure~\ref{fig:MVA}) is chosen to maximise the sensitivity of detecting EW $ZZjj$ events.
 In the \lllljj channel, the normalisation of QCD $ZZjj$ production (\muQCD) is varied simultaneously in the fit in the SR and QCD CR.
-The ratio of measured fiducial cross-section to the SM prediction for EW $ZZjj$ production (\muEW) is taken as the parameter of interest.
+The ratio of measured fiducial cross-section (with the fiducial region detailed in Section~\ref{sec:xs}) to the SM prediction for EW $ZZjj$ production (\muEW) is taken as the parameter of interest.

 To examine the compatibility of the data and the signal-plus-background hypothesis, a test statistic is defined using the profile likelihood ratio method~\cite{Cowan:2010js}.
 The statistical tests are performed in both the individual \lllljj and \llvvjj channels, and in the combined channel.
 The experimental systematic uncertainties are considered as correlated in all the bins and regions whenever applicable.
 The theoretical uncertainties for $ZZjj$ production are treated as uncorrelated between the \lllljj and \llvvjj channels, due to the different fiducial volume definitions.
 The QCD scale uncertainty for QCD $ZZjj$ production can be assessed in various ways in terms of correlations between different fitted regions and is conservatively treated as uncorrelated between the SR and the QCD CR in the \lllljj channel.
 Furthermore, the generator modelling uncertainty for QCD $ZZjj$ production is treated as uncorrelated between the low and high MD regions.